-The average horse will produce around 20kg of manure each day, that’s around 7.5 tonnes of the stuff annually, not even accounting for any bedding that goes with it.
+Horses can produce around 3-5% of their body weight in dung every day.
+The average 16hh horse produces around 18kg of manure each day, that’s around 6.5 tonnes of the stuff annually, not even accounting for any bedding that goes with it.
 This can all add up to a very big headache for any horse owner or yard manager!

 Location is everything as they say; carefully choosing where to position your dung heap and managing it appropriately will help to protect the health of your horses and the land.
 This will: